rose-collectionservices/collection-services-manual/03-ACCESSIONING/readme.md

 When the accession is an addition to an established collection, review the documentation in the CL-2 file for background information on the papers or any conflicting information regarding disposition or restrictions.

-For information about creating CL-2 files , (see ## Section to be Created about CL-2 files).
+For information about creating CL-2 files , (see 3.7 Create the CL-2 File).

 ### 3.3.2 Locate Physical Materials
 Confirm you have all the containers before you start the accession process.
 Check acquisitions documentation for any mention of file transfers or other digital content not already accounted for and make a plan to discuss born digital materials with the Digital Archivist.